dadanisme/handwriting-recongition-client/README.md

 # How to run client

-This will need a `server` to run, so consider provide one.
+This will needs a `server` to run, so consider provide one.
 Here is the server repository [https://github.com/dadanisme/handwriting-recognition-server](https://github.com/dadanisme/handwriting-recognition-server)

 ## Clone this repository